minagawah/rust-perlin-wasm-test-2/README.md

 Using wasm-pack to play with Perlin noise.

 __Update: 2023.4.15__
-This is a very old app.
+This is very old...
 If you want the lates WASM app using Perlin noise, check out [perlin-experiment-2](https://github.com/minagawah/perlin-experiment-2).
 Instead of using JS for canvas animation, the whole thing is written in WASM for this new version.